deep-research/victorslibrary-gridsome/content/the-groove-gestapo.md

 type: Song

 description: |
-  This song was channeled from a strange dimension where I was a [glam rock](https://en.wikipedia.org/wiki/Glam_rock) guitarist during the 1970s.
+  This song was channeled from a strange dimension where I was a <a href="https://en.wikipedia.org/wiki/Glam_rock" target="_blank">glam rock</a> guitarist during the 1970s.

 recordings:
   - title: The Groove Gestapo